Gabo-Tech/EasyApply-Linkedin/README.md

 ### Prerequisites

-1. Install selenium.
-I used `pip` to install the selenium package.
+1. Install Selenium.
+Use `pip` to install the Selenium package:
     ```sh
     pip install selenium
     ```